Buy tear plate at JAERA

 Tear plates are sheets with individual oval protrusions that are arranged diagonally to each other and are mainly made of steel or stainless steel.
 A very common type of louvered plate is the mandorla plate, whereby mandorla is derived from the almond shape of the individual ribs.

 Warp plates, in turn, are usually made of aluminium and are characterized by several elongated, pointed protrusions, the so-called warts, arranged parallel to each other.
 Each row is followed by the next row at a constant distance, offset by 90 degrees.
-Common types of sheet metal are the duett or quintet sheet metal, whereby the name refers to the number of parallel lugs.
+Common types of sheet metal are the duett or quintet sheet, whereby the name refers to the number of parallel lugs.
 The quintet plate therefore has five parallel lugs.

 The difference between Chequer plates and tear plate is therefore the different shape and the materials from which the plate is made.
 Although there is a distinction between these types of sheet metal, they are often used interchangeably.